shinchann7342/vanmam-on-ai-linkedin-jobapply-bot/README.md

 3. Once your details are captured in `first_run.bat`, this app should do its job (i.e., getting you a job 😂... aight, jokes apart).
 This app will open a Selenium window and execute the code which automatically applies for the LinkedIn jobs which has EasyApply enabled and no other jobs.

+    > **PS:** I hope you have already applied for a few jobs on linkedin for which you might have filled in your details along with your updated resume, try to update these details on linkedin itself and check if you have your updated resume on LinkedIn before starting the app.

 4. Don't worry, you don't have to run the `first_run.bat` every time.
 Instead, once your details are filled, you can run the `run.bat` file every time you want to run this application.

 5. If the app fails or an error is encountered, check the following: